yyong-brs/learn-kubernetes/chapter8.md

 This simple example makes this clear—you can see in figure 8.9 that the new Pod 0 has access to all the data from the original Pod.
 In a production cluster, you would specify a storage class that uses a volume type that any node can access, so replace- ment Pods can run on any node, and the app container can still mount the PVC.

 ![图8.9](.\images\Figure8.9.png)

-​										**Figure 8.9 Stability in a StatefulSet extends to preserving the PVC link between Pod replacements.**
+<center>图 8.9 Stability in a StatefulSet extends to preserving the PVC link between Pod replacements</center>

 Volume claim templates are the final piece we need to add to the Postgres deployment to model a fully reliable database.
 StatefulSets are intended to present a stable environment for your app, so they’re less flexible than other controllers when it comes to updates—you can’t update an existing StatefulSet and make a fundamental change, like adding volume claims.
 You need to make sure your design meets the app requirements for a StatefulSet because it’s hard to maintain service levels during big changes.